turbo5000c/home-assistant-kustomize/README.md

     namespace: home-assistant
   targetNamespace: home-assistant
 # To use hostpath storage uncomment the line below
+# Also is an example to mount the host bluetooth
 #  patches:
 #    - patch: |
 #        - op: add